-London, UK Designer + Developer + Harmonica Player, Make of crosspatch.io Joined about 3 years ago
+London, UK Designer + Developer + Harmonica Player, Make of crosspatch.io Joined over 3 years ago

 As one of the beta testers, I really enjoyed the course.
 The whole curriculum is extremely well structured.
 Each subject has a recorded video lesson and practical assignment, which makes it really easy to apply some of the concepts in practice.

 Additionally, the whole course is hosted in Notion which is extremely convenient as well.

 The trend of using Figma as a way of making websites and landing pages amazes me really.
 The best example being Dimensions of course but still.
 Landing, designed and deployed as figma prototype is at least quite a clever idea.
 Great job, Arsen! :)

 I'm wondering how accessible (and probably universal) choice of the white circle in the logo might be.

 Although it seems like this is done on purpose and they going to adjust the color according to the background and in this case, it makes a lot of sense.

 Unspeakably proud of the whole team!
 Such an amazing achievement.
 We're all thrilled and looking forward to what's coming next!